the3deer/android-3D-model-viewer/README.md

 Try it
 ======

-  1. Compile project from your android IDE
+  1. Compile project from your android IDE, connect your android device and run application
-  2. Connect your android device and run application
+  1. Or download the file android-3DModel.apk from your device and install it
-  3. You should see a menu.
-From there you can load the demo scenario (3D arrow and some object in the middle).
-  4. If you want, you can load your own model
+  2. Open the application.
+You should see a menu.
+From there you can load some demos or load your own model
-  4. Once the scenario is loaded, pinch and rotate to see the 3D scene from another perspective.
+  3. Once the scenario is loaded, pinch and rotate to see the 3D scene from another perspective.

 Screenshot